anuraghanda15/Mask-Detection/README.md

 **Result:**
 In conclusion, Mask Detection utilizing AI is a powerful answer for the issue of implementing mask-wearing in packed places.
 By utilizing PC vision innovation and a profound learning calculation, conceivable to foster an application can distinguish regardless of whether an individual is wearing a mask progressively.

+We were not able to deploy our app on google cloud and was not able to use amd instances due to some unavoidable reasons.